macka1000/OpenSkin-Designer/README.md

 * Notifying about unsafed changes

 ### 3.2.3.5 (14.04.2020) by Humax
-* Fixed an unhandled exception if pixmap is corrupt
+* Fixed an unhandled exception if image is corrupt
 * Only take 'jpg'; 'jpeg' and 'png' for random picture selection